img

 Required Climbing Gear: For your safety and comfort on the mountain, please ensure you have the following technical equipment.
 You are responsible for providing your own gear; however, high-quality equipment can be purchased or rented in Kathmandu if needed.

-2 Non-locking carabiners 1 pcs, 2 D-Shaped locking carabiners 1 pcs, Steel Crampons 1 pair, Alpine climbing harness 1 pcs, mountaineering boots with high altitude liners 1 pair, Ice axe 1 pcs, Ski pools 1 pair, Ascender 1 pcs, climbing helmet 1 pcs, Snow Glass 1 pcs, Snow gloves 1 pair, Expedition style gaiters (ensure fit over your boots) 1 pair.
+2 non-locking carabiners 1 pcs, 2 D-Shaped locking carabiners 1 pcs, Steel Crampons 1 pair, Alpine climbing harness 1 pcs, mountaineering boots with high altitude liners 1 pair, Ice axe 1 pcs, Ski pools 1 pair, Ascender 1 pcs, climbing helmet 1 pcs, Snow Glass 1 pcs, Snow gloves 1 pair, Expedition style gaiters (ensure fit over your boots) 1 pair.

 Trekking equipment check list: Trekking boots, light shoes / trainers, down or fibre pile jacket, fleece or sweater, shirts (x 2), long and short trekking trousers (and /or long skirt for women), windproof jacket & trouser, waterproof poncho, sun hat, woollen cap, gloves, woollen socks (x 3), underwear.